yodrew/yodrew.github.io/_pages/front/introduction.md

 lifeway
 :	a way of life; everything that happens with people in a given group in the course of living.
 &nbsp; &nbsp; I once used the word, culture, for this.
-Then my neighbor, [John&nbsp;Zerzan](https://johnzerzan.net), explained to me that culture is recent: an aspect of civilization.
+Then my neighbor, [John Zerzan](https://johnzerzan.net), explained to me that culture is recent: an aspect of civilization.
 I wanted a single word which would include all approaches to man's existence.
 Lifeway compresses the phrase "way of life" into one word.
 It is common in anthropology.

 ##### usage